Jonathas-Conceicao/Souls-Of-Alanis/StoryBoardNotes.md

   - HUD
   - death
-    based on the ideia of souls to continue with her's perks, now the dungeon progress will be losed
+    based on the ideia of souls to continue with her's perks, now the dungeon progress will be lost

 **Topics from talks**
 	- 13.04.18
 		- some aspects for the __sotory board__: